TurBoss/VideoVCP/README.md

 * PyQt5 or PySide2
 * [QtPyVCP](https://qtpyvcp.kcjengr.com/)

-VideoVCP is developed and tested using the LinuxCNC Debian 10
+VideoVCP is developed and tested using the LinuxCNC Debian 9 and 10

-It should run on any system that can have PyQt5 installed, but Debian 10 is the only OS that is officially supported.
+It should run on any system that can have PyQt5 installed, but Debian 9 and 10 arr the only OS that are officially supported.

 ## DISCLAIMER